-This post is sponsored by BH Cosmetics and may contain affiliate links.
+This post is sponsored by BH Cosmetics.

 With the hustle and bustle of new beauty brands on Instagram, affordable makeup is quickly becoming more accessible to consumers.
 Unfortunately, while cheap, not many inexpensive brands are known for having good quality cosmetics with rich color payoff, dense brushes, or durable (and cute) packaging.
 To trump this common misconception, I’ve partnered up with one of my favorite makeup brands BH Cosmetics to share some of their best sellers.